-If you don’t have a coffee grinder, you can use a very strong blender/bullet type of deal (this is the one we have), or just grind the beans wherever you buy them and try to use them as soon as possible.
+If you don’t have a coffee grinder (this coffee grinder is our favorite!), you can use a very strong blender/bullet type of deal, or just grind the beans wherever you buy them and try to use them as soon as possible.

-The liquid you’ll be brewing is actually coffee concentrate, which you will dilute with water.
+The liquid you’ll be brewing is actually cold brew coffee concentrate, which you will dilute with filtered water.
 We prefer our cold brew at a 2:1 ratio, but also enjoy it at 1:1.

-You’re going to use 1 cup of coffee grounds per 4 cups of cold water for brewing.
-You’ll wind up with about 3 and 1/2 cups of coffee concentrate when the brewing is all done, so you’ll have a batch of about 7 cups of cold brew coffee after diluting.
+You’re going to use 1 cup of coffee grounds per 4 cups of filtered water for brewing.
+You’ll wind up with about 3 and ½ cups of coffee concentrate when the brewing is all done, so you’ll have a batch of about 7 cups of cold brew coffee after diluting.

 If you drink a cup a day, that’s enough for a week!
 Ta-da!
-Adjust this math accordingly if you want more or less.
+Adjust this math accordingly if you want more or less coffee.

 Grind your beans in your coffee grinder or blender to a coarse grind.

-Next, add your grounds to a large container with a spout, preferably glass or ceramic (just not metal), and add cold water.
-I was working with 1/2 cup of grounds here, so I added 2 cups of cold water.
+Next, add your grounds to a large container with a spout, preferably glass or ceramic (just not metal), and add filtered water.

 Once your 24 hours is up, fit a fine mesh strainer with some cheesecloth or a paper coffee filter and place it over a measuring cup.